The following is a list of selected documents and organisations dealing with linguistic diversity at EU level:

 European Roadmap to Promote Linguistic Diversity

 Launched in 2015 to propose a new approach on languages as part of the European Agenda 2020, the Roadmap is an initiative promoted by NPLD which aims to reaffirm the European Union’s commitment to linguistic diversity and to ensure that all the languages spoken in Europe are seen as common assets which need to be supported, promoted and protected.
-An evaluation of the Roadmap is being undertaken in 2018-19.
 The Roadmap is also available in its Catalan, Basque, French, Friulian and Spanish versions.

 White Paper on Linguistic Diversity